Help Center

 The row flips back to "Not connected" and the Link button is active again.

-Setting a Password on an OAuth-Only Account
+Setting a Backup Password on an OAuth-Primary Account

 1